 The links between China and the EU are strong, highlighted by the 2018 EU-China summit attended by Presidents Donald Tusk and Jean-Claude Juncker, where there was agreement to further develop the EU-China strategic partnership.
 The EIT Community also took note of the Commission proposal of 12 March 2019 listing 10 actions to review relations with China, and will align its activities with EU policy lines.
 This means that there is considerable momentum and opportunities to consider the establishment of an EIT office in Beijing and engage with Chinese organisations in order to strengthen the European innovation ecosystem through the EIT activities.

-The EIT Community has asked EIT Climate-KIC to lead on the possible establishment of an EIT Office in Beijing with the official opening currently considered to take place in Q1 2020.
+The EIT Community has asked EIT Climate-KIC to lead on the possible establishment of an EIT Office in Beijing.

 The EIT Innovation Communities involved in the cross-Innovation Community work in this location are: EIT Digital, EIT Food, EIT Health and EIT Raw Materials, led by EIT Climate-KIC.